postcards from the world how to travel while working full time

 My Story

+Over the years I’ve lived across Scotland, Spain, Chile, and Qatar, and traveled to over 90 countries.
+One of the most defining trips wasn’t a luxury hotel or famous landmark — it was volunteering with sea turtles in Tobago.
 I went alone, not as part of an organized group.
-I stayed with locals, ate with locals, and experienced the island slowly and honestly, without rushing from one highlight to the next.
-That trip reshaped how I travel: not as a checklist, but as a way of truly stepping into a place.
+I stayed and ate with locals, and experienced the island slowly, without rushing.
+That trip reshaped how I see travel: not as a checklist, but as a way of genuinely stepping into a place.

-How Postcards from the World started
+How Postcards from the world started